 Amazingly, he was a healthy and athletic policeman before he started drinking.
 At the end of his life, he was a barely employable third shift production worker who went from job to job.
 I was nineteen years old when he died.

-By the time I was twelve years old I stopped attending church.
+By the time I was twelve years old, I had stopped attending church.
 My mother had long lost the ability to make us attend church meetings.
-Church was never relevant to us.
+The church was never relevant to us.
 It was just another place to find weed.

 Anger, fear, hate, rebellion, discouragement, and discontentment made up my childhood.
 I had many highs (pun intended) and even more lows.
-Shortly after leaving home, I was arrested for breaking and entering.
+Shortly after leaving home, the police arrested me for “breaking and entering.”
 It’s called B & E.

-It is amazing how a kid could be so messed up and so angry in such a short period of time.
+It is amazing how a kid could be so messed up and so angry in such a short period.
 The focal point of my hate was my father.
 He was the most likely target for the pain I endured.
 He was a mean man right up until he fell asleep that last time in 1978.

 I arrived at my parent’s home just in time to see the EMS take him out, covered by a white sheet, on a gurney.
 Though the person I hated the most in life died, it did not remove my anger or make me sorry.

 What causes quarrels and what causes fights among you?
 Is it not this, that your passions are at war within you?
 You desire and do not have, so you murder.
 You covet and cannot obtain, so you fight and quarrel. – James 4:1-3